FACT-Finder-Web-Components/documentation/markdown/en/ff-product-teaser-campaign-processor.md

 ## Overview

 Starting with FACT-Finder version 7.3 _feedback text campaigns_ can be configured as _teaser_.
-For enabling this behaviour in FACT-Finder Web Components you only have to include the `ff-product-teaser-campaign-processor` middleware into your `ff-communication` element as followed:
+For enabling this behavior in FACT-Finder Web Components you only have to include the `ff-product-teaser-campaign-processor` middleware into your `ff-communication` element as follows:

 ```html
 <ff-communication>